cloudmesh/classes/docs/source/lesson/prg/github.rst

 it.
 This will ensure that you use on all resources the same Name and e-mail so that git history and log will show consistently your checkins.
-If you do not do this, your your checkins in git do not show up in a consistant fashion as a single user.
+If you do not do this, your your checkins in git do not show up in a consistent fashion as a single user.
 This is done with the following commands::

   $ git config --global user.name "John Doe"